LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

     };
 }
  ```
  And there we have it - hooray!

- When deciding to implement my own pagination logic, I did not anticipate the number of considerations that would be necessary along the way.
-This was quite a process!
-However, the journey was valuable and I learned quite a bit.
-Hopefully this info will be helpful for others as well.
+A reusable custom pagination directive.